How To Fix Sublimation Mistakes: Tips For Perfect Prints Every Time

 • Wash the garment in cold water

-In case none of these techniques have worked for you and you could not remove sublimation ink at all, there are some other, more professional options too.
+In case none of these techniques have worked for you and you could not remove sublimation ink at all, there are some other, more professional options to help bring your garment back to its former glory.

 Can I Fix Sublimation Errors With Bleach?

-Removing sublimation ink with bleach is simple, and all you need to do is:
+Removing sublimation ink with bleach is simple, and all you need to do is follow the given instructions carefully so you can bring the stained or ghosted areas back to their clean state.

 This is the most efficient method for removing sublimation ink, but it can be very risky, especially if the ink is close to the print you don’t want to remove, or the garment is colored, and just a tiny amount of bleach could create white dots and stains.

-I would recommend treating the garment with bleach only when you have tried out other techniques for removing stains and they didn’t work because even the slightest mistake can create an even bigger problem than the one you were trying to solve.
+I would recommend treating the garment with bleach only when you have tried out other techniques for removing stains and they didn’t work because even the slightest mistake can create an even bigger problem than the one you were trying to solve, while trying to bring your garment back to its original condition.

-However, they don’t know that sublimation prints and stains can be removed with a heat press, too, especially if you have just taken the garment out of a sublimation printer.
+However, they often don’t realize that sublimation prints and stains can be effectively removed with a heat press, too, especially if you have just taken the garment out of a sublimation printer.

-If you don’t have any alcohol, acetone, or bleach at home and have just spotted a sublimation printing mistake, you can grab your iron and try to remove the sublimation ink.
+If you don’t have any alcohol, acetone, or bleach at home and have just spotted a sublimation printing mistake, you can grab your iron and promptly initiate steps to remove the sublimation ink.

 Removing sublimation ink this way doesn’t include harsh ingredients or chemicals and isn’t risky, so it is a great option.